XAP processor

-The XAP processor is a RISC processor architecture developed by Cambridge Consultants since 1994.
-XAP processors are a family of 16-bit and 32-bit cores, all of which are intended for use in an application-specific integrated circuit or ASIC chip design.
-XAP processors were designed for use in mixed-signal integrated circuits for sensor or wireless applications including Bluetooth, Zigbee, GPS, RFID or Near Field Communication chips.
-Typically, these integrated circuits are used in low-cost, high-volume products that are battery-powered and must have low energy consumption.
-There are other applications where XAP processors have been used to good effect, such as wireless sensor networks and medical devices, e.g. hearing aids.
+XAP is a 16-bit and 32-bit RISC processor architecture developed by Cambridge Consultants.
+Its design enables use in mixed-signal integrated circuits for sensor or wireless applications including Bluetooth, Zigbee, GPS, RFID or Near Field Communication chips.
+These integrated circuits are typically used in low-cost, high-volume products that are battery-powered and must have low energy consumption.
+Additional use cases include some wireless sensor networks and medical devices.